Hygrocybe miniata

-Hygrocybe miniata, commonly known as the vermilion waxcap, is a small, bright red or red-orange mushroom of the waxcap genus Hygrocybe.
+Hygrocybe miniata, commonly known as the vermilion waxcap or miniature waxy cap, is a small, bright red or red-orange mushroom of the waxcap genus Hygrocybe.
 It is a cosmopolitan species, that is found worldwide.
-In Europe, it is found in fields, on sandy heaths, or grassy commons in the autumn.
-It is found in rainforest and eucalypt forest as well as heathland in Australia.
+In Europe, it is found in fields, on sandy heaths, or grassy clearings in the autumn.
+In Australia, it is found in rainforest and eucalypt forest as well as heathland.

 Taxonomy

 Hygrocybe miniata was first described by Swedish mycologist Elias Magnus Fries as Agaricus miniatus in 1821, before being renamed by the same author in 1838 as Hygrophorus miniatus.
 German mycologist Paul Kummer then assigned it to the genus Hygrocybe in 1871.
-The specific epithet miniata comes from ‘miniat’, which means "painted with red lead".
+The specific epithet miniata comes from 'miniat', which means "painted with red lead".

 Description

 The red-to-yellow cap is convex initially, but later flattens and becomes depressed with a wavy edges; it is hygrophanous with small scales which can be seen with a magnifying glass.
 The centre of mature fruiting bodies is noticeably scurfy, or scaly.
 This is a feature that is best seen on dry specimens, that have not been rained on.
 The cap colour is scarlet-orange with a yellow striate margin, and is 0.5–3.5 cm in diameter.
 The bare stem is often long, (up to 3 times the cap diameter) and tapering towards the base, with a tendency to flatten.
 It is the same colour as the cap, or slightly paler, with a white base.
 The gills are orange, adnate (with a broad attachment to the stem) or slightly decurrent; widely spaced, and somewhat notched.
 The flesh is orange, and is devoid of any odour.
 The spore print is white, and the ellipsoid spores measure 7–9 x 4–5 μm.